top of page

 Coworking in Rio de Janeiro

-The digital nomad scene in Rio de Janeiro is buzzing, with new laptop-friendly cafés and coworking spaces popping up all the time.
+The digital nomad scene in Rio de Janeiro is buzzing, with new laptop-friendly cafĂ©s and coworking spaces popping up all the time.
 You’ll find everything from laid-back beachside spots to polished offices with A/C and city views.
-Just know that WiFi can be hit or miss, and not every space has backup internet.
-Still, the vibe is unbeatable - work, surf, and samba all in one day.
-Here are some coworking options our community loves in Rio:
+Just know that even in a big city like Rio, WiFi can be occasionally hit or miss, and not every space has backup internet.
+Still, the vibe is unbeatable - work, surf, hike, and samba all in one day.

 Climate | Digital nomads Rio de Janeiro